-The function TABDATA WRITE allows you to write a value from a Q parameter into a table
+Use the function TABDATA WRITE to write a value into a table.

 Depending on the type of column you want to write to, you can use Q, QL, QR, or QS as a transfer parameter.
+Alternatively, you can define the value directly in the NC function TABDATA WRITE.